-- 49.1 Employees in the classification of Equipment Mechanic II who are regularly assigned to work the weekend shift and are designated as Lead Worker shall receive a shift differential as provided below. - 49.2 Employees shall receive a Lead Worker differential pay equal to five percent (5%) of base pay per hour for an entire shift when one or more hours of the work shift are worked (excluding lunch period) and the work occurs on Saturday or Sunday.
-Employees must be assigned to work a shift within the hours listed in this Article to receive this benefit. - 49.3 In the absence of management on weekends, Lead Workers will perform the duties of a Mechanic II, supervise subordinate employees, liaison with customers and vendors, communicate work order status with customers and floor/office staff, and perform other duties as assigned per side letter dated June 8, 2007.
+- 49.1 Employees in the classification of Equipment Mechanic II who are designated as Lead Worker shall receive a shift differential as provided below. - 49.2 Employees shall receive a Lead Worker differential pay equal to five percent (5%) of base pay per hour for an entire shift when they are designated as Lead Worker.
+Lead Worker designation shall be done on an equitable basis and will be done as such by having a volunteer list for those Equipment Mechanic IIs who are willing to be designated as Lead Worker and then utilizing such list on a rotating basis. - 49.3 In the absence of management, Lead Workers will perform the duties of a Mechanic II, supervise subordinate employees, liaison with customers and vendors, communicate work order status with customers and floor/office staff, and perform other duties as assigned per side letter dated June 8, 2007.